Applied Credit Risk Management

 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Björn Imbierowicz is Assistant Professor at the Department of Finance at Copenhagen Business School and Academic Director of the Financial Risk Management Program at Goethe Business School.
-He received his PhD from Goethe University Frankfurt and has been assistant professor at Goethe University Frankfurt, visiting professor at the University of Strasbourg and visiting scholar at NYU – Stern School of Business.
+Dr. Björn Imbierowicz is Economist in the Research Center of the Deutsche Bundesbank and Academic Director of the Financial Risk Management Program at Goethe Business School.
+Previously, he was Assistant Professor at the Department of Finance at Copenhagen Business School as well as Goethe University Frankfurt.
+He received his PhD from Goethe University Frankfurt and has been visiting professor at the University of Strasbourg and visiting scholar at NYU – Stern School of Business.
 His teaching specializes inter alia in corporate finance and risk management, his research on financial intermediation and risk management.

 Course schedule - 2018